strapi/strapi-starter-gatsby-catalog/README.md

 This is an open source project.
 Feel free to contribute by adding features and reporting bugs.

+This starter uses the [Strapi catalog template](https://github.com/strapi/strapi-template-catalog)

+Check out all of our starters [here](https://strapi.io/starters)

 ## Features

 - 2 Collection types: Product, Category